Ativan Effects – The Long Term and Short Term Effects of Use

 They include anxiety attacks, panic attacks, muscle spasms, insomnia or mild seizures.
-Sometimes, addiction is possible when you don’t use it properly.
-However, but also when you take it as prescribed.
+Sometimes, addiction is possible when the drug is not used properly, as well as when taken as prescribed.
 This is even though they classify it as Schedule IV drugs.
-The DEA describes them as having minimal risk for becoming addicted,
+The DEA describes them as having minimal risk for becoming addicted.

 What are the Short-Term Effects of Ativan Use?

 Ativan is usually prescribed for a short period.
 Normally, it is for 1 to 3 months.
 In addition, they give it for sudden attacks of anxiety, panic, muscle spasms and insomnia.
 Otherwise, they’ll give it in small doses (.5 to 2 grams).
 It is not meant for chronic or severe attacks.
-After the 1-3-month period, you should contact your doctor.
-At that time, you should discuss reassessing the need.
+After the 1-3-month period, one should contact a doctor.
+At that time, one should discuss reassessing the need.

-Let’s say, your doctor may say that the benefit of taking Ativan is greater than the side effects.
-In this case, he is basing it on the symptoms you have described and your medical history.
+Let’s say, a doctor may say that the benefit of taking Ativan is greater than the side effects.

 The starting dosage is usually 2-6 mg per day.
 Also, they divide it up throughout the day.
-Incidentally, you take the larger dose before going to bed.
+Incidentally, one can take the larger dose before going to bed.

 Normally, this is how the prescription goes.
-In the case of anxiety, you get 2-3 mg per day with 2-4 mg at night for insomnia.
+In the case of anxiety, one gets 2-3 mg per day with 2-4 mg at night for insomnia.
 Sometimes, the doctor will decide that the dosage needs to go up.
 In this case, the usual does to increase is the one taken before bed.

-For short-term uses, there are certain foods and supplements that you should consider.
-Therefore, you need to discuss them with your physician. they include St. John’s Wort, grapefruit juice, and even vitamin supplements.
-These supplements can help your body cope and lessen the side-effects.
+For short-term uses, there are certain foods and supplements to consider.
+Therefore, one needs to discuss them with a physician. they include St. John’s Wort, grapefruit juice, and even vitamin supplements.
+These supplements can help the body cope and lessen the side-effects.

-There are some Ativan effects that you can feel soon after starting taking it.
-They are feeling sleepy, having thoughts that aren’t clear and problems with your vision.
+There are some Ativan effects that one can feel soon after starting taking it.
+They are feeling sleepy, having thoughts that aren’t clear and problems with vision.
 This is even when the plan is to use them short term at a low dosage.

 Eventually, negative side effects start to become evident.
 They include dizziness, feeling hyperactive, having hallucinations, feeling sad, feeling weak.
 In some cases, for those with epilepsy, it decreases their threshold for seizures.
 As a result, the signs become more visible.

 Unfortunately, these good feelings are so desired by the person taking Ativan.
 Then, they build up a tolerance to the drug.
-When your desire to feel better turns into a craving, it’s time to talk to your doctor.
+When a desire to feel better turns into a craving, it’s time to talk to a doctor.
 As a result, this is what leads the person to eventually looking at long term use.

 What are the Long-Term Effects of Ativan Use?